Updated: May 20, 2022

 Extra Family Fun!

 Splash Island is the much-loved water play area at the Toronto Zoo, and it’s a great way for you and your family to cool off after walking around and visiting all the animals.
-Splash Island is currently operating with a limited capacity to ensure that everyone can have fun while maintaining safe social distancing.
-Check the one hour time slots posted on the website and arrive at the Discovery Zone entrance 30 minutes prior to a time slot for an opportunity to receive wristbands for you and your family.
+Splash Island will be open by the summer.
+Check the Toronto Zoo website for updates and details.

 The Conservation Carousel and the TundraAir Ride attractions are also open this summer, and are sure to make your zoo visit extra exciting!
 Additional fees apply.